Fliw/herobot/README.md

-# Herobot App
+# Miko Bot App

-Herobot is your 24/7 customer service assistant that helps you manage multi-channel customer conversations effortlessly.
-With support for WhatsApp, WhatsApp Business, Instagram, Facebook Messenger, and TikTok (coming soon), Herobot enables businesses of all sizes to provide instant responses and superior customer service at scale.
+Miko Bot is your 24/7 customer service assistant that helps you manage multi-channel customer conversations effortlessly.
+With support for WhatsApp, WhatsApp Business, Instagram, Facebook Messenger, and TikTok (coming soon), Miko Bot enables businesses of all sizes to provide instant responses and superior customer service at scale.

-❤️ **Support this project**: If you find Herobot helpful, consider [sponsoring the project on GitHub](https://github.com/sponsors/dihak)
+❤️ **Support this project**: If you find Miko Bot helpful, consider [sponsoring the project on GitHub](https://github.com/sponsors/dihak)

 ![Image](https://github.com/user-attachments/assets/0e5d0d9a-8aea-4501-90e3-d5396f173104)

 ## Deployment Options

-Herobot is an open-source project that offers flexible deployment options to suit your needs:
+Miko Bot is an open-source project that offers flexible deployment options to suit your needs:

-1. **Herobot Cloud (herobot.id)**: Coming soon!
-Our managed cloud solution at [herobot.id](https://herobot.id) will provide a hassle-free setup with automatic updates and maintenance.
+1. **Miko Bot Cloud (Miko Bot.id)**: Coming soon!
+Our managed cloud solution at [Miko Bot.id](https://Miko Bot.id) will provide a hassle-free setup with automatic updates and maintenance.
 Perfect for businesses that want to get started quickly without infrastructure management.

-2. **Self-Hosting**: Deploy Herobot on your own infrastructure for complete control and customization.
+2. **Self-Hosting**: Deploy Miko Bot on your own infrastructure for complete control and customization.
 Follow our setup guide below to host it on your servers.

 Both options provide the same powerful features, letting you choose the deployment that best fits your requirements and privacy needs.